-Writing is not something I dreamed about doing from an early age.
-In fact, I didn’t even try my hand at it until my forty-third birthday—and then only because I was looking for a creative outlet I could do from bed, if it came to that.
+Writing is not something I dreamed about from an early age.
+In fact, I didn’t even try my hand at it until my forty-third birthday—and then only because I was looking for something I could do if I became bedridden, if my then-unknown ailment led to that.
 I had always been creative, but in a more tactile way.
 And though I’m an avid reader, I didn’t start reading for pleasure until I was nineteen.
-But once I started, I couldn’t get my fill.
-It was not uncommon for me to have four or five books going at the same time.
+Once I started, I couldn’t get my fill.
 But never did I imagine I’d one day be putting my own words on paper; such a concept was completely unfathomable to me.

-Yet, I somehow forgot this when wracking my brain for an alternative creative outlet.
-Once I had forgotten I was lacking the fundamental ability, I discovered I was capable of spinning a yarn, making up characters out of whole cloth, giving them a series of dilemmas and letting them run wild.
-I was stunned and delighted to discover I could string sentences together and weave plot lines to a satisfying conclusion.
+Yet, once I had forgotten I couldn’t write, I discovered I was actually capable of spinning a yarn, making up characters out of whole cloth, giving them a series of dilemmas and letting them run wild.
+I was thrilled to discover I could string sentences together and weave plot lines to a satisfying conclusion.
 The day I finished the first book, I started on the second.

-As soon as I realized how easy it was to focus my inner voice on something as constructive as developing characters and plots, the material began flowing nonstop.
-Now my only problem is trying to keep the various unwritten storylines intact in my head until I have time to write them.
+As soon as I realized how easy it was to focus my mind on something as constructive as developing characters and plots, the material began flowing nonstop.
+My only problem is keeping the various unwritten storylines in my head until I have time to write them.

-The inspiration for some of my books came for real life events; others grew from the mere seed of an idea—generally a character, either real or imagined.
-If there is any common denominator among my books, I think it must be the examination of how we as human beings deal with the forces of life and love, for none of us are immune to them, nor can any of us control them.
-I hope you will enjoy the characters in my stories as much I’ve enjoyed imagining them.
+The inspiration for some of my stories has come from real life events; others grew from the mere seed of an idea.
+If there is any common denominator among my books, I think it’s the examination of how we fit into this world, what it means to be human, and how we react to the challenges of life and love.
+I hope you will enjoy the characters in my stories as much I’ve enjoyed creating them. ~ Cynthia